 As new developments occur in the City, Victoria will increasingly work to identify regional stormwater solutions.
-Regional stormwater management can improve water resource outcomes over site by site management by incorporating areas that may otherwise be exempt from regulatory compliance and technical support to agencies and landowners seeking to take advantage of such programs.
+Regional stormwater management can improve water resource outcomes over site by site management by incorporating areas that may otherwise be exempt from regulatory compliance and by treating the entire drainage area upfront, bringing the area into compliance immediately.